PierreSenellart/provsql/doc/provsql.md

 A demonstration of the ProvSQL system is available as a video, on https://youtu.be/iqzSNfGHbEE?vq=hd1080

-An unpublished article describing this demonstration is available at http://pierre.senellart.com/publications/senellart2018provsql.pdf
+An article describing this demonstration, presented at the VLDB 2018 conference, is available at http://pierre.senellart.com/publications/senellart2018provsql.pdf

 ## Uninstalling